jvmiert/laxo/landingpage.md

   Upload your product photos to Laxo, decide the order in which they appear, and we will update them for you.

 - Change your product descriptions
-  Create product descriptions that allow you to highlight important facts and benefits and we will make sure they look good on each platform.
+  Create descriptions that highlight important product facts and benefits and we will make sure they look good on each platform.

 - Adjust your product prices
   Easily update your prices and prevent customer confusion.